Applied Mathematics (B.S.)

 - Statistics (uncertainty quantification, nontraditional data)

 A minor is required to complete the degree program, offering enough background to understand how to apply mathematics appropriately in another field.
-Be well prepared to enter the job market in business or government with a minor in computer science, business, or one of the engineering areas, for example.
+Be well prepared to enter the job market in business or government with a minor in computer science, business, or an engineering area.

 Pursuing a dual major with applied mathematics is not uncommon, particularly when there is considerable overlap between requirements for the two programs, such as computer science, physics, and statistics.